 Treat your body to a good meal.
 You body has earned to right to have healthy, nutrient rich foods.
 Then have your cheat meals with your friends and family and have a good time.

 Eating the right foods around your workouts does have an impact on your success.
-Once you find what works for you, you can eat the same thing over and over again.
+Once you find what works for you, you can eat the same thing over and over again or find similar foods.
 I've been having similar protein shakes and post workout meals for the past few years.
 The same can be said with my pre workout meals.
 I train around 3 pm so my pre workout is a regular meal with smaller portions.

 The foods you eat will not differ greatly from your other meals apart from the quantity for the pre workout meal.